 - Dry mouth

-The second category is behavior.
-Individuals addicted to Oxy tend to steal, lie, lose contact with friends and family, and have difficulty upholding their social, financial and professional responsibilities.
+Individuals addicted to Oxy also display a number of behavioral symptoms.
+For instance, they tend to steal, lie, lose contact with friends and family, and have difficulty upholding their social, financial and professional responsibilities.